sillsdev/web-languageforge/README.md

 will run the the *lexicon-new-project.e2e-spec.ts* tests on **languageforge**.

-To add more verbosity during E2E tests, add a parameter `--verbosity true`

 To debug the tests:
 - Do at least one of the following:
   * If you are going to debug in VSCode, place breakpoints in the tests.